-Revolutionary leader wins Armenia PM vote
+Protest leader wins push for Armenian power

-Armenia revolutionary leader Pashinyan wins PM vote
+Armenia protest leader Pashinyan wins PM vote

-He failed to persuade Armenia's ruling party to support him a week ago, but opposition leader Nikol Pashinyan has now won parliament's backing to take over as the country's prime minister.
+Opposition politician Nikol Pashinyan spearheaded weeks of protests in Armenia that brought an end to 10 years of rule by Serzh Sargsyan.

-Mr Pashinyan has spearheaded weeks of protests which have brought an end to 10 years of rule by Serzh Sargsyan.
+Now he has persuaded a parliament dominated by Mr Sargsyan's own party to back him as prime minister, only a week after he lost an initial vote.

-As he addressed parliament on Tuesday, thousands of supporters gathered in the capital Yerevan.
+After MPs voted again on Tuesday, thousands of supporters cheered in Republic Square in the capital Yerevan.

-Rock star Serj Tankian of the band System of a Down earlier joined crowds.
+Rock star Serj Tankian of the band System of a Down was among the crowds.

 Mr Pashinyan, who led what has become known as Armenia's "Velvet Revolution", promised MPs that human rights would be protected, and that corruption and election-rigging would end.